whisthq/whist/main-webserver/docs/architecture.rst

 Only the HTTP server is accessible to the public.
 The HTTP server and the worker pool, using the asynchronous task queue as their primary communication channel, work together to process all incoming requests.
-Any time the Fractal Webserver receives a request that would take more than a few milliseconds to process, it adds the processing of that request to the asynchronous task queue and immediately returns a unique ID identifying the entry in the queue to the caller (usually the Fractal desktop applications).
+Any time the Fractal Webserver receives a request that would take more than a few milliseconds to process, it adds the processing of that request to the asynchronous task queue and immediately returns a unique ID identifying the entry in the queue to the caller (usually the Fractal Desktop Applications).
 The caller can use this unique ID to poll for the tasks' status while it waits in the queue to be picked up by a worker and while the task is being processed.
 When the tasks' processing is complete, the caller can use the unique ID to retrieve the result.